msayson/msayson.github.io/_posts/2017-04-12-dijkstras-algorithm.markdown

 Distances to unvisited nodes: e:17, f:17.

-The distances are equal, so we can chose either.
+The distances are equal, so we can use either.
 We mark f as visited and update its neighbours' distances.

 ![alt text](/images/20170412_dijkstraStep5.png "Example graph for Djikstra's algorithm, step 5")